 Day 2 – Kenmare to Killarney

 Today is all about enjoying the Ring of Kerry in what is known as the Kingdom of Ireland.
 This section of the Wild Atlantic Way is approximately 172km long, will take 3.5 hours (without stops) at an average speed of just under 50kph.
-However, as there is lots to see and do along this route, we recommend you allow the whole day, and even then, you won’t fit it all in.
+However, as there are lots to see and do along this route, we recommend you allow the whole day, and even then, you won’t fit it all in.

 You will be departing Kenmare, an attractive small town and travelling west and then north around the Iveragh Peninsula.
 Since tour buses tend to follow an anti-clockwise route on the Ring of Kerry, travelling clockwise will help you avoid getting stuck behind them.